adfresca/sdk-ios/README.md

 ```

-Our SDK will detect if users made a purchase using [In-App Purchase Tracking](#in-app-purchase-tracking) feature.
-Thus, you should implement it to complete this promotion feature.
-Please make sure that you implement 'cancelPromotionPurchase' method when users cancelled or failed to purchase items.
+Please make sure that you implement 'cancelPromotionPurchase' method when a user cancelled or failed to purchase items.

 * * *